-A settlement occurs when the Company enters into a transaction that eliminates all further legal for constructive obligations or part or all of the benefits provided under a defined benefit plan.
+A settlement occurs when the Company enters into a transaction that eliminates all further legal or constructive obligations or part or all of the benefits provided under a defined benefit plan.
 A curtailment arises from an isolated event such as closing of a plant, discontinuance of an operation or termination or suspension of a plan.
 Gains or losses on the settlement or curtailment of a defined benefit plan are recognized when the settlement or curtailment occurs.

-3.22 Revenue recognition
+3.21 Revenue recognition

-The Company recognizes revenue when it has transferred to the client control over the good sold or the service rendered.
-Control refers to the ability of the client to direct and obtain substantially all the transferred product's benefits.
+The Company recognizes revenue when it has transferred to the customer control over the good sold or the service rendered.
+Control refers to the ability of the customer to direct and obtain substantially all the transferred product's benefits.
 Also, it implies that the customer has the ability to prevent a third-party from directing the use and obtaining substantially all the benefits of the transferred product.
-Coca-Cola FEMSA's management applies the following considerations to analyze the moment in which the control of the good sold or the service is transferred to the client:
+Coca-Cola FEMSA's management applies the following considerations to analyze the moment in which the control of the good sold or the service is transferred to the customer:

-- Identify the contract (written, spoken or according to the conventional business practices). - Evaluate the goods and services engaged in the client's contract and identify the related performance obligations. - Consider the contract terms and the commonly accepted practices in the business to determine the transaction price.
-The transaction price is the consideration that the Company expects to be entitled to for transferring the goods and services engaged with the client, excluding the collected amount for third parties, such as taxes directly related to the sales.
-The consideration engaged in a customer's contract may include fixed amount, variable amounts or both. - Allocate the transaction price to each performance obligation (to each good or service that is different) for an amount that represents the part of the benefit that the Company expects to receive in exchange for the right of transferring the goods or services engaged with the client. - Recognize revenue when (or while) it satisfied the performance obligation through the transfer of the goods or services engaged.
+- Identify the contract (written, spoken or according to the conventional business practices). - Evaluate the goods and services promised in the customer's contract and identify the related performance obligations.

+- Consider the contract terms and the commonly accepted practices in the business to determine the transaction price.
+The transaction price is the consideration that the Company expects to be entitled to for transferring the goods and services to the customer, excluding the amount collected for third parties, such as taxes directly related to the sales.
+The consideration promised in a customer's contract may include a fixed amount, variable amounts or both. - Allocate the transaction price to each performance obligation (to each good or service that is different) for an amount that represents the part of the benefit that the Company expects to receive in exchange for the right of transferring the promised goods or services to the customer. - Recognize revenue when (or while) it satisfied the performance obligation through the transfer of the promised goods or services engaged.

-All of the conditions mentioned above are accomplished normally when the goods are delivered and services are provided to the customer and this moment is considered a point in time.
+All the conditions mentioned above are accomplished normally when the goods are delivered and services are provided to the customer and this moment is considered a point in time.
 The net sales reflect the units delivered at list price, net of promotions and discounts.

-The Company generates revenues for the following principal activities:
+The Company generates revenues from the following principal activities: